 Effective eyelid hygiene will reduce both the severity and frequency of symptoms.

 Using running tap hot water (as hot as you can stand), apply a warm compress (using clean flannel or cotton wool pads) to your closed eyelids for about 5 minutes, re-warming frequently as the compress cools.
 This will help loosen any crusting.

-Then clean your eyelid margins and especially the lash root with the flannel wrapped around a finger and dipped in a solution of warm water with a few drops of baby shampoo added.
+Then clean your eyelid margins and especially the lash root with the flannel wrapped around a finger and dipped in a solution of warm water.
 You should always use a mirror when cleaning your eyelids as this will prevent any possible damage to your eyes.

 - While looking in a mirror, tilt the chin down and gently pull the lower lid down.
 Using the flannel gently but firmly, rub the lash line from side to side.

 - Repeat for the upper lids by tilting the chin up and pulling the upper lid upwards.

-Rinse the eyes with clean water afterwards to remove any trace of debris and shampoo solution.
+Rinse the eyes with clean water afterwards to remove any trace of debris.

 If your blepharitis does not respond to regular cleaning, a short-course of antibiotic ointment may be recommended.